-In the event that the Title IX-investigation finds determines (in a Formal Investigation) or preliminarily determines (in a DOE Grievance Process) that athe respondent is responsible for violating the SVSH Policy, the respondent's supervisor or other appropriate administrative authority will propose a decision regarding how to resolve the matter.
+In the event that the investigation determines or preliminarily determines that a respondent is responsible for violating the SVSH Policy, the respondent's supervisor or other appropriate administrative authority will propose a decision regarding how to resolve the matter.
 The proposal must be submitted to the Chancellor's designee for review and approval.

-In the event the Chancellor's designee does not approve the proposed decision, he or shethey will send it back to the supervisor or other appropriate administrative authority for reconsideration and submission of a revised proposed decision.
+In the event the Chancellor's designee does not approve the proposed decision, they will send it back to the supervisor or other appropriate administrative authority for reconsideration and submission of a revised proposed decision.

-In the event the Chancellor's designee approves the proposed decision, he or shethey will inform the supervisor or other appropriate administrative authority who will take steps to implement (in a Formal Investigation), or inform the Title IX Office and either Staff Human Resources or the Academic Personnel Office of (in a DOE Grievance Process), the approved decision.
+In the event the Chancellor's designee approves the proposed decision, they will inform the supervisor or other appropriate administrative authority who will take steps to implement (in a Formal Investigation), or inform the Title IX Office and either Staff Human Resources or the Academic Personnel Office of (in a DOE Grievance Process), the approved decision.

-This proposal and approval process will occur in all cases where the Title IX investigation has determined or preliminarily determined found the respondent has violated the SVSH Policy pursuant to these procedures.
+This proposal and approval process will occur in all cases where the investigation has determined or preliminarily determined the respondent violated the SVSH Policy pursuant to these procedures.
 Staff Human Resources or the Academic Personnel Office will be consulted throughout the process.
 Additionally, the Chancellor's designee will consult with the campus Title IX Officer on the appropriateness of the proposed decision before approving or disapproving it.